Epineph/zfsArch/README.md

 important than being able to memorise how to install arch without a script, even if this is the first arch installation.

-If you have a solid grasp on linux and most relevant concepts, then you already know a lot about arch, as well as debian, fedora and redhat.
-Even if you are an ubuntu user, you have probably wondered why you keep ending up on the arch linux wiki, and why the information works and is relevant to your problem.
-When one linux distribution forces you to install it with no desktop environment, letting you have access to a very underwhelming script and rather let you configure every small detail, given that linux distributions are mostly the same presented in different packages, then you shouldn't be surprised that the people who have to do so many manual configurations and pay attention to so many small details also write the most detailed wiki, which probably will be the best source no matter which distribution you are using.

 # Feel comfortable relying on your own problem-solving abilities most of the time